YangZhangMizzou/WaterfowlDetector/_build/html/_sources/datasets.rst.txt

 Bird-D Illinois River
 -------------------------------
+..
 Andy's parts goes here...
-To download this dataset, please click `here <http://www.baidu.com>`_.
+..
+To download this dataset, please click here `datasets <http://www.baidu.com>`_.

 Bird-D contain various background such as water, land, plants in the water and ice.
 This data diversity may cause great challenges for our models to detect all the birds but not misrecognizing some confusing background as birds.
 It is why this dataset is still the most challenging one on which we only get 72.4% detection f1-score.